Club Rules

-RULES and CONSTITUTION of the SALUKI or GAZELLE HOUND CLUB
+THE SALUKI or GAZELLE HOUND CLUB RULES and CONSTITUTION

 The name of the Club (hereinafter in these Rules referred to as “the Club”) is “THE SALUKI or GAZELLE HOUND CLUB”.